visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

   * Learning how users operate in performing their programmatic work for the organization which helps to inform planning for future needs.

-In short, the work involved in ensuring productivity of both users and developers of VisIt_ *is* programmatic work.
+In short, the work involved in Software Reliability Engineering (SRE) and ensuring productivity of both users and developers of VisIt_ *is* programmatic work.
 The practice of having software development staff *integrated* with *operations* is more commonly referred to as *DevOps*.
 There is a pretty good `video <https://youtu.be/XoXeHdN2Ayc>`_ that introduces these concepts.